Professor of International Relations

 Twitter: @Ben_OLoughlin

-Ben's expertise is in the field of international political communication.
 Through a number of projects, books and articles he has explored how politics and security are changing in the new media ecology.
-This work is drawn together in the book War and Media: The Emergence of Diffused War (Cambridge: Polity, 2010), co-authored with Professor Andrew Hoskins.
-He has published articles in Political Studies, Review of International Studies, International Affairs, International Journal of Press/Politics, Journalism, and many other peer-reviewed scientific journals.
+This work is drawn together in the book War and Media: The Emergence of Diffused War (Cambridge: Polity, 2010), co-authored with Andrew Hoskins.
+He has published articles in Political Studies, Review of International Studies, International Affairs, Journal of Communication, International Journal of Press/Politics, New Media & Society, and many other peer-reviewed scientific journals.

 He has carried out projects on media and radicalisation for the Economic and Social Research Council and the Centre for the Protection of National Infrastructure.
 This led to the book Radicalisation and Media: Terrorism and Connectivity in the New Media Ecology (London: Routledge, 2011) co-authored with Akil N. Awan and Andrew Hoskins.